Our work

 Abundant marine life, lush forests and a mild climate characterize this incredible region of BC.
 NCC is actively engaged along the length of the West Coast, from the busy and densely populated Salish Sea region to Haida Gwaii.

-From the Okanagan and Similkameen to the Thompson-Nicola Valley, NCC works with ranchers, naturalists, biologists, businesses, governments and individuals to protect the Southern Interior's biodiversity.
+From the Okanagan and Similkameen to the Thompson-Nicola Valley, NCC works with ranchers, naturalists, biologists, businesses, governments and individuals to protect the Interior's biodiversity.
 Special climate and conditions make much of the grassland, open forest and wetland here globally distinct.

 BC's Rocky Mountain region encompasses formidable mountains, fertile valleys and an extensive network of lakes and rivers.
 NCC's largest conservation area is found here, as are many expansive wildlife corridors.
 This is a place in which conservation can, and should, think big.